23-MDDN342/project-3-data-mappings-MisterBooty/README.md

 Impleneted my facial base of my previous porject into this set of code.
 Got the vairbless i need working as well as colour.

 Next step is to create the eyes outh and nose, then futher on down the line I need to work on how create a system in which the face changes the directions it faces depending on said photo.

+18/05

+I have successfully implemented my code into my design!!
+The arcs were very different at first and were all jumbled.
+This is because I needed to change my angle mode to radians instead of degrees.
+Unfortunately, my face seems to be rotating too much to be mapped probably as shown above.
+I need to figure this out first, then I can work on implementing positions for the eyes, mouth, nose,ears and extras.